How To Use Your Trial Device (TSM1000)

-Can I have an MRI scan with my stimulator?
+Can I have an MRI scan with my implant?

-HFX is conditionally approved for both full body MRI and CT scans.
-If you need more information about compatibility with MRI and CT scans, please refer to the Patient Manual, and consult with your provider, or contact your HFX Care Team at 1-888-895-8105.
+HFX permits full body MRI scanning under certain conditions.
+If you need more information about compatibility with MRI scans, please refer to the Patient Manual, and consult with your doctor, or contact Nevro’s Technical Services department at [email protected] or +1-888-895-8105.

 Can I fly with my stimulator?

 If your doctor is okay with you flying, remember to keep your charger and remote control in your carry-on luggage in case you need them.

 What happens when I go through airport security?

 Airports differ in their screening processes.
 When you go through security, let them know you have an implanted neurostimulator and they will direct you to the appropriate place.
 You will have an ID card to show that you have an implanted device, and you may be escorted around the security machine.
 Occasionally, they may insist that you go through the security machine.
 If this happens, turn your stimulation OFF using your remote control and go through the security machine.
 Once on the other side, use your remote control to turn your device ON for the flight.